yochaigal/cairn/wip/2e/dungeon-seeds.md

 **Track**: Runs in a full circle around the room, allowing the mirror to be moved along the track.
 - **Mirror**: If moved to the North wall, the reflection will reveal a small, invisible alcove on the South side.
   - The alcove is hidden behind an otherwise illusory piece of wall.
 Hidden inside is the **Woodturn**.
-  - If damaged, the mirror will explode (d6 damage to any nearby).
+  - If damaged, the mirror will explode (d6 STR damage to any nearby).
 The victim is _deprived_, and their cuts do not heal until they have left the temple.
 - **Hole**: Tunnel to **8** (30ft).

 #### Woodturn